 - Use gluten-free ramen noodles – like this King Soba brand, brown rice ramen.

-- Cook the noodles according to the packet instructions and add them into the stir fry at the end and toss to mix well.
+- Cook the noodles according to the package instructions and add them to the stir fry at the end, and toss to mix well.

 - Substitute the soy sauce with tamari sauce.